Where are you based?

 It includes my time on the day, our pre consultation and retouching of your images, it does not include any digital images or products.
 Please contact me for more information on my packages.

 Generally newborn sessions will start mid-morning and will last for a few hours.
 Please visit my session information page for more information on newborn sessions all other sessions will be dependent on what sort of session we are going to have, where and of course and most importantly, your baby, child or children’s nap times.

 This really depends on the type of session, I can give you a clearer idea once you give me an idea of what you would like.
 Generally, I don’t like to place extreme time limits on my sessions, so you needn’t worry about time.

 What products do you sell?

-I sell digital images, premium quality wall art, beautiful albums/coffeebooks using fine art papers, framed products, birth announcements and thank you cards.
+I sell digital images, museum grade quality wall art, beautiful albums/coffeebooks using fine art papers, framed products, birth announcements and thank you cards.
 If you are interested in something that I haven’t mentioned, please let me know and I’ll be happy to source it for you.
 As a lover of the printed product I ensure that anything you order from me in terms of prints and albums are of a high quality and will stand the test of time.

 How many images will I get to see in my online gallery?

 Ah, the golden question.
 I generally estimate that you will view at least 40 images for a standard newborn session.